torvalds/linux/Documentation/admin-guide/bug-hunting.rst

          mov        0x8(%ebp), %ebx         ! %ebx = skb->sk
          mov        0x13c(%ebx), %eax       ! %eax = inet_sk(sk)->opt

-Reporting the bug
+Reporting the
 -----------------

-Once you find where the bug happened, by inspecting its location, you could either try to fix it yourself or report it upstream.
+Once you find where the  happened, by inspecting its location, you could either try to fix it yourself or report it upstream.

 In order to report it upstream, you should identify the mailing list used for the development of the affected code.
 This can be done by using the ``get_maintainer.pl`` script.

-For example, if you find a bug at the gspca's sonixj.c file, you can get their maintainers with::
+For example, if you find a  at the gspca's sonixj.c file, you can get their maintainers with::

 	$ ./scripts/get_maintainer.pl -f drivers/media/usb/gspca/sonixj.c